seo-beomseok/EconometricForecastingUsingNewsTexts/README.md

 Seo, B. 2024+.
 "Econometric Forecasting Using Ubiquitous News Texts: Text-enhanced Factor Model"

-The dynamic AWS web application providing TFIs can be found at the "<a href=http://54.253.91.228:8050/>Text Indices Hub</a>" via https://seo-beomseok.github.io/
+The dynamic AWS web application providing weekly and monthly TFIs can be found at the "<a href=http://54.253.91.228:8050/>Text Indices Hub</a>" via https://seo-beomseok.github.io/

 <br>
 <p align="center">